 Enjoy contemporary Australian cuisine during brunch and lunch at the Arboretum Canberra restaurant Ginger At The Arboretum (also called The Conservatory Restaurant).

 Check out the National Arboretum Canberra Restaurant menu here.

 - Wednesday to Sunday from 12pm for lunch,

-- Saturday to Sunday from 9am to 11am for brunch.
+- Saturday to Sunday 9am - 11am for brunch.

 The Curatoreum is known for its unique and quality range of gifts including books, kids activities, homewares and jewellery.

 The Pod Playground was designed to represent the idea that all life in the forest starts from seeds.
-This playground in Canberra is fun for kids of all ages, and encourages them to climb, play, explore and learn in nature.
+The Arboretum Canberra Playground is fun for kids of all ages and encourages them to climb, play, explore and learn in nature: